 WordPress is used by 75 million websites all around the world.
 It is one of the best, simple and powerful CMS in the world.
-Well, due to that fact, hackers will try gaining access of your blog to redirect the users to another website, spread malware or anything they would like to do.
+Due to that fact, hackers will try gaining access to your blog to redirect the users to another website, spread malware, or anything they would like to do.

-There are so many WordPress security hacks and WordPress security plugins are available for protecting a blog.
-One of the famous and simple ones is, hiding the WordPress login page.
+There are so many WordPress security hacks, and WordPress security plugins are available for protecting a blog.
+One famous and simple one is hiding the WordPress login page.

-And in this post, we are going to show you how you can hide the WordPress login page for security!
-The simple and beginner friendly tutorial for WordPress beginners!
+This post will show you how you can hide the WordPress login page for security!
+The beginner-friendly and straightforward tutorial for WordPress beginners!

-By default, anyone with a bit knowledge can access the WordPress backend by typing /wp-admin/ at the end of the URL.
+By default, anyone with a bit of knowledge can access the WordPress backend by typing /wp-admin/ at the URL’s end.
 This will bring them to the WordPress login page.

 Some folks would use some bots for bypassing the login page.
 From the author URL, they will know the username of your account.
-Next thing they need is password.
+The next thing they need is a password.
 The software will be used for guessing passwords.

 This is called the Brute Force attack, one of the most famous WordPress hacking techniques.

 For protecting your blog against the Brute Force attacks, you could password protect your WordPress admin directory or hide the WordPress admin directory.
-Hiding the login page is a simple method, you could protect your blog from unwanted users and attacks.
+Hiding the login page is a simple method.
+You could save your blog from unwanted users and attacks.

 Plugin Method Or Coding?

 We could do the task using the WPS Hide Login.
-It is one of the popular and widely used free security plugin for WordPress.
+It is a famous and widely used free security plugin for WordPress.
 There is no need for coding or editing existing files.
-We can hide the page without writing a single line of code!
+We can hide the page without modifying any files!

 What Is WPS Hide Login?